llmos-ai/llmos.ai/docs/user_guide/monitoring/monitoring-managemet.md

 - **Recording Rules**: Create new metrics by combining or transforming existing ones.
 Useful for precomputing complex queries.
 - **Alerting Rules**: Run queries to check for specific conditions.
 If a query returns a non-zero value, an alert is triggered.

-For examples, check the [Prometheus Operator documentation](https://prometheus-operator.dev/kube-prometheus/kube/developing-prometheus-rules-and-grafana-dashboards/#prometheus-rules).
+For more examples, check the [Prometheus Rules documentation](https://prometheus-operator.dev/kube-prometheus/kube/developing-prometheus-rules-and-grafana-dashboards/#prometheus-rules).

 ![monitoring-prometheus-rules](/img/docs/monitoring-prometheus-rules.png)